Read This First

 Prompt 1: In this exercise, we will be using the notion of evil to explore the way to scrutinize the legitimacy of notions that are contingent on additional domains of reality.
 Many suggest that the notion of evil is more than a deep abhorrence occupying the domain of emotions, but that it requires a new ontological domain of morality in which evil transcends mere emotional dispositions.
 How might we systematically scrutinize this claim to ensure we don’t add potentially illegitimate ontological domains such as morality

-The central claim is this: To scrutinize the claim that the notion of evil transcends an emotional disposition to occupy an ontological domain of morality, we can employ a systematic approach involving several steps.
+In plain terms: To scrutinize the claim that the notion of evil transcends an emotional disposition to occupy an ontological domain of morality, we can employ a systematic approach involving several steps.

 Define the Concept of Evil